danikaze/rhs-plus/README.md

 - Delay the RhsTable initialization until needed to avoid accessing unexisting tables
 - Button to toggle the UI panel in the attendance page
+- Enable shift+click on attendance page checkboxes for multi-selection

 ### 0.5.1